-- For single-level coverage, the City pays the full premium for full-time regular employees and eligible retirees for any plan, up to, but not exceeding, the single-coverage premium for the maximum plan. - For dependent level coverage, the City pays 92 percent of the total premium for the employee and dependents, up to, but not exceeding, 92 percent of the two-party or family premium for the maximum plan.
-The maximum plan for active employees and pre-Medicare retirees is the plan with the third-highest Bay Area Region Basic plan rate (United Health Care in 2016). - For Medicare-eligible retirees, the maximum plan is the average of all Bay Area Region "Supplement to Medicare" or "Combination" rates, depending on the plan selected by the retiree.
+- For single-level coverage, the City pays the full premium for full-time regular employees and eligible retirees for any plan, up to, but not exceeding, the single-coverage premium for the third highest plan. - For dependent level coverage, the City pays 92 percent of the total premium for the employee and dependents, up to, but not exceeding, 92 percent of the two-party or family premium for the third highest plan.
+The maximum plan for active employees and pre- Medicare retirees is the plan with the third-highest health-only premium available in the Bay Area (United Health Care in 2016). - Third highest for Medicare-eligible retirees, the maximum plan is the average of health-only premiums available in the Bay Area "Supplement to Medicare" or "Combination" rates, depending on the plan selected by the retiree.